 Insanely Famous Dialogues From Yash’s KGF That Went Viral; Here’s Why Mass Loves Rocky Bhai!

-Not only has KGF become the highest grossing Sandalwood film till date, but also has created a new fad among the movie buffs.
+Not only has KGF become the highest-grossing Sandalwood film till date, but also has created a new fad among movie buffs.
 Besides the exceptional cinematography and Yash's amazing acting skills, this film came to be known for its dialogues.
 Fans just couldn't get enough of Rocky Bhai's thrilling quotes.
-Though, the sequel, KGF Chapter 2 has gone on floors, the songs, action and everything else from the first part continue to play on our minds.
+Though, the sequel, KGF Chapter 2 has gone on floors, the songs, action and everything else from the first-part continue to play on our minds.
 Therefore, to refresh your memories, we decided to put together some of the most famous dialogues from Yash's KGF that went viral.

 Rocky On Conquering The World

 Yash's character was admired by the majority for his fearless attitude.
-The following dialogues explains it better, "If you gain courage because a thousand people are standing behind you, then you can only win a war.
+The following dialogues explain it better, "If you gain courage because a thousand people are standing behind you, then you can only win a war.
 But if a thousand people get courage because you are standing in front of them, you can conquer the world."

-Catchy Dialogue
+Catchy Words

-Another reason why the dialogues became so famous were the catchy words.
+Another reason why the dialogues became so famous was the catchy words.

 For instance, "The one who comes with a gang is a gangster.
 He always comes alone.
 Monster !!!"